numixproject/numix-folders/README.md

-**WARNING: this script is only compatible with the Base theme from 1st March 2015 onward.
-Using it with any earlier version WILL break your theme**
+**WARNING: this script is only compatible with the Base theme from 1st March 2015 onward (specifically commit [90f15a298d](https://github.com/numixproject/numix-icon-theme/commit/90f15a298d5125c6609ff251e570f97df68320f9)).
+Using it with any earlier version WILL break your theme.**

 # Folders
 This program provides and installs alternate folders for use with our [base icon theme](https://github.com/numixproject/numix-icon-theme).
 To use the script simply download this repo, move into the repos directory and then run the script.
 All work here is licensed under the GNU GPLv3+